-The key word MUST is to be interpreted as described in [RFC2119].
+The key word MUST in this document is to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 This Specification extends the capabilities and interfaces of the Enterprise Ethereum Alliance Client Specification, version 2.